Charlie-Nicholls/DND-Adventures/Ghosts of the Damned/NPCs (Major)/Lady Beaver.md

 # Profile

-> [!recite|clean no-t]
+> [!boxed|no-t]
 > A large, decoratively adorned woman in a flowing purple dress and believes introducing herself as an Aries is a sufficient explanation of her personality, perhaps correctly.
 >^IntroText

 ### Description